ONSdigital/software-engineer-community/standards/github.md

 The Head of Software Engineering Practice assumes responsibility for the policies on using GitHub at ONS.

-Ultimately the Head of Software Engineering Practice has the final say on how teams with Digital Services & Technology (DST) at ONS utilise GitHub but will take advice from the **Technical Lead**s _Community of practice_.
-The caveat is Digital Publishing as they don't fall under the DST umbrella and therefore could not be mandated to work in a particular way.
-As such DP will have input into and will aim to comply to these standards but they cannot be mandated by DST.
+Ultimately the Head of Software Engineering Practice has the final say on how teams with Digital Services & Technology (DST) at ONS utilise GitHub but will take advice from the **Technical Advisory Group or Technical Lead**s _Community of practice_.
+The caveat is Digital Publishing as they don't fall under the DST umbrella and therefore could not be mandated to work in a particular way As such DP will have input into and will aim to comply to these standards but they cannot be mandated by DST?

 ### Operational Responsibility